SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 The SiteGround plans fall into three categories: shared hosting, cloud hosting, and reseller plans.

-- Free CMS install
+- Free content management systems (CMS) install

 - Free email accounts